jimmyyo911/hello-world/README.md

 ## Pic

 Hey, guess what... you can also add your account avatar (image).
-It's enough to right click on your avatar where you see it in a page, go to `view image` and copy the link to it.
+It's enough to right click on your avatar where you see it in a page, go to `open image in new tab` and copy the link to it.
 Like this:
 ![YOUR-LINK](https://avatars.githubusercontent.com/u/103119714?v=4)